-While my Istanbul trip was not aimed at finding wildlife, there were enough birds that were impossible to miss.
-The most obvious Istanbul birds are the seagulls.
-Hundreds if not thousands of them circle above the ancient monuments filling the air with their haunting cries.
-There are a few species in the mix, notably the Yellow-legged gulls, Black-headed gulls and what appeared to be Heuglin’s gulls.
+And there were enough birds around the city that were impossible to miss.
+The most obvious birds in Istanbul are the seagulls.
+Hundreds, if not thousands of them, circle above the ancient monuments, filling the air with their haunting cries.

 Being surrounded by water on three sides, Istanbul is home to quite a few water birds.
 Though since I was not looking for them, I didn’t see many apart from a few Great cormorants and Mallard ducks.
+Waterside neighbourhoods of Istanbul, like Sultanahmet and Beyoglu, are good for looking for water birds.

 Birdwatching on the Bosporus Cruise

-I took a cruise along the Bosporus mainly to see the sights of Istanbul, but it turned out to be a good birdwatching opportunity as well.
-Flocks of Yelkovan shearwater swiftly flew past our ferry a few times, a few European shags and Common Coots bobbed on the water, a few Alpine Swifts and hundreds of Yellow-legged gulls flew overhead.
+The cruise surprised me with how peaceful and interesting it was, I’d recommend it as a must-do in Istanbul.
+And in terms of birds, flocks of Yelkovan shearwater swiftly flew past our ferry a few times, a few Great cormorants and Common Coots bobbed on the water, a few Alpine Swifts and hundreds of Yellow-legged gulls flew overhead.

 Birdwatching as a way to make friends

-The shop owner probably thought it was a bit weird at first, but soon he caught my excitement and within minutes half the neighbourhood gathered around to admire the colourful parakeet, and to suggest better viewpoints.
+The shop owner probably thought it was a bit weird at first, but soon he caught my excitement, and within minutes, half the neighbourhood gathered around to admire the colourful parakeet and to suggest better viewpoints.

 In the following days, I received detailed updates about the parakeets’ appearances on the street.
 It was very touching.